 Become More Healthy Doing Something You Enjoy

-Beyond social, mental, and physical factors enhanced through dance, there is a freeing happiness which comes from throwing one’s body about in choreographed movements designed to be artistically evocative.
+Beyond social, mental, and physical factors enhanced through dance, there is freeing happiness that comes from throwing one’s body about in choreographed movements designed to be artistically evocative.
 It’s actually kind of fun!
 Lean into that fun, and be fully involved in whatever dance you encounter; it’s good for you in a comprehensive way.

-When you can enjoy a physical activity for multiple reasons, it increases the likelihood you’ll pursue it.
+When you can enjoy physical activity for multiple reasons, it increases the likelihood you’ll pursue it.
 Think about music.
 Have you ever played a song, and found that certain passionate sweet spot where regardless of what goes on around you, the music and yourself have become a single entity?
-Where you’re rocking back and forth, getting goosebumps, waiting for that crescendo and ready to leap into a cognitive Fantasia of psychedelic imagery?
+Where you’re rocking back and forth, getting goosebumps, waiting for that crescendo, and ready to leap into a cognitive Fantasia of psychedelic imagery?

 Well, dance can do the same thing.
 Many imagine themselves dancing, in fact, when such music comes on.
 In the studio, you can master your body, and bring those visions to life.
-The artistry and beauty will propel you to new heights, and as a result you’ll begin to see new possibilities in both dance, and life, that would perhaps have been hidden otherwise.
+The artistry and beauty will propel you to new heights, and as a result, you’ll begin to see new possibilities in both dance, and life, that would perhaps have been hidden otherwise.